Hillary Clinton Slammed For ‘Ignorant’ Picture She Paints Of Las Vegas Shooting

 — Buck Sexton (@BuckSexton) October 2, 2017

 While the exact make of firearms that the Las Vegas shooter used was not revealed, what is known is that the sound of the gunshots was indicative of automatic rifles, which would not have been silenced despite Hillary Clinton’s claim.
-When authorities entered the shooter’s hotel room they found “more than 10 rifles,” according to Fox.
+When authorities entered the shooter’s hotel room, they found “more than 10 rifles,” according to Fox News.

 [Feature Image by Patrick Semansky/AP Images]